int-brain-lab/bwm_dmn/README.md

   Generates **Swanson-style flatmap plots** of the mouse brain to visualize regional specialization.
 - **Purpose:**
   - Projects decoding or clustering results onto a simplified 2D anatomical schematic.
-  - Colors encode anatomical regions from Allen Atlas / Cosmos / Beryl mappings.
+  - Colors encode anatomical regions from Allen (Beryl) mapping.
 - **Implementation details:**
   - Uses `plot_swanson_vector` from `iblatlas.plots`.
-  - Region membership derived from aligned spike sorting data.
+  - Region membership derived from histology.
 - **Interpretation:**
-  Provides an intuitive view of which brain areas exhibit stronger specialization, situating functional signals within anatomy.
+  Provides an overview of which brain areas exhibit stronger specialization; also using a specialisation scroe from the decoding analysis of **A Brain-Wide Map of Neural Activity during Complex Behaviour** (https://www.biorxiv.org/content/10.1101/2023.07.04.547681v2).

 ---